 Zedekiah thrust forward and back, right and left.
 With both hands holding the horns on his head, he could not balance with his arms, so he toppled and staggered with his thrusts.
 But each time he recovered and sang out, “The Lord says, ‘With these you will gore and destroy!’”

-Biah covered a laugh.
+Biah covered a laugh with his hand.
 Poor Zee and his unbalanced bull.

 Ahab frowned over at Biah and then studied the floor by his feet.
 He peeked at Jehoshaphat.